UltraOlzhik/UFUG2106-Group-Project/README.md

     └── report.pdf
 ```

 The `LogicScript/` directory contains the modular implementation of the compiler.
 The `report/` directory contains the technical brief in LaTeX and PDF form.
-The `transcript/` directory contains the working explanations used to prepare the final report.

 ### LogicScript Language
 The language is intentionally simple.
 Variables are a priori of boolean type: `T` stands for boolean true and `F` stands for boolean false.